-Sub-contracting for other Virtual Assistants is a great way for you – especially when you’re new – to gain confidence, experience, and exposure.
+Sub-contracting for other Virtual Assistants is a great way for you to gain confidence, experience, and exposure – especially when you’re new.
 Because, as you know, the only way to get experience is to do the work.
 It can be a vicious cycle – how do I get experience when I don’t have any confidence in my abilities?

 Sub-contracting is when you work for other Virtual Assistants, whether it’s a single VA or it’s part of a team of VAs, whether it’s a team or an agency.
 It’s a great way to get experience and exposure.
 It helps you build confidence and what it means to run a VA business.